Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 The code output is minimal: a linear plot of experimental (actual) and predicted hardness, the quantile-quantile plot of the residuals versus the theoretical quantile values from a normal distribution (If the distribution of residuals is normal, then the data plot appears linear), the experimental and the predicted datasets in 7D by Delaunay triangulation.

-## Main metrics during training over large batches (a batch = 16 training)
+## Main metrics during training over large batches (a batch = 16 trainings)
 ![](/Metrics.png)

 The minimal of RMSE does not always coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
-I also suspect that a bunch of experimental data should be removed from the training data to improves the fit.
-The metrics calculated over large simulation batches shows the interest of running hundreds of NN training and keep the best network.
-Running just one training makes no sense regarding the dispersion of results.
+I also suspect that a bunch of experimental data should be removed from the training data to improve the fit.
+The metrics calculated over large simulation batches shows the interest of running hundreds of NN trainings and keep the best network.
+Running just one NN training clearly makes no sense regarding the dispersion of results.

 ## Experimental hardness data in 7D plot (Delaunay triangulation)
 ![](/Experimental_animated.gif)